-In the Family Clinic, family physician Anna Melnikova and family nurse Ekaterina Ivakina perform routine medical examinations of healthy children.
+In the Family Clinic, family physician and family nurse perform routine medical examinations of healthy children.
 Routine medical examinations of children are only performed on Wednesdays.
-As of 16 December, the routine medical examinations of healthy children take place at Valukoja 7/2, ground floor, room 106.
+The routine medical examinations of healthy children take place at Valukoja 7/2, ground floor, room 106.

 Monitoring the health of children